 What we have to offer

-We offer our residents a wide range of educational and leisure opportunities that can be enjoyed daily.
+We offer our residents a broad choice of activities, both on and off site, that can be enjoyed daily.
 Regular outings are organised to places such as:

 Plan of care

 We recognise that people with learning disabilities need positive input and involvement.
 Therefore, each person has an individual plan of care, which is assessed and reviewed with the individual every six months by their Support Workers and the Stallcombe management team.
 The person’s care manager, family and other relevant professionals are invited to attend annual reviews.
 All residents are encouraged to contribute to the care plan as fully as they are able.
 Comprehensive assessments of individuals needs are completed for all new residents during their initial three month trial period.